 Just remember that it’s not as simple to remove blue semi-permanent hair dye so make sure you are willing to put up with it long term and remember that removing it safely may take longer but the process will save your hair from unnecessary damage.
 There is nothing worse then hair like straw.
 I actually cried so I’m glad it’s getting back to it’s normal self as the one thing I love most about myself is my hair.

-What tips would you share for removing stubborn hair dyes?
+What tips would you share for removing semi-permanent hair dyes?